A 5 Star Professional Development Center

 Put me down for Cozumel.
 I love the diving, the food, and the people.
 I’m also a huge fan of staying at Scuba Club Cozumel.
 Epic experience!

 I love the feeling of getting up just before the sun hits the water, sitting with my coffee under the palapa on the beach, and dreaming about what the day’s adventure will bring.
 Cozumel has everything a diver could want: boat and shore diving, exceptionally warm waters, drift diving, and terrific sea life!
-From Spotted Eagle Rays to Black Tip Shark, Spotted Drum Fish to Sea Horses, this place has it all.
+From Spotted Eagle Rays to black-tip, hammerhead, and nurse sharks, Spotted Drum Fish to Sea Horses, this place has it all.

 Favorite regulator kit: